kroemeke/airports/README.md

 # airports
-Crate to map airport IATA code to time zone
+Crate to map airport IATA code to timezone